smcneece/ha-esunpower/README.md

 - Inverters are powered by the sun and offline at night
 - Integration validates real PVS connection during setup process

+### Upgrading from SunStrong (pvs-hass) Integration

+**Migration Tool Available:** See `tools/README_MIGRATION.md` for automated migration instructions.

+The repository includes a standalone migration script that converts your SunStrong entities to Enhanced SunPower while preserving all historical data.
+The tool is currently in testing - check the documentation before using.

+---

 ### Upgrading from Original Keith Baker (krbaker) SunPower Integration

 **⚠️ This upgrade is a one-way process** - backup recommended before proceeding.
 You may be able to roll back, but my test failed, and I won't be investing time in debugging why.